Tech Savvy Application

 What is Tech Savvy?

-Tech Savvy is a day-long science, technology, engineering and math (STEM) career conference designed to develop the interest of sixth to ninth grade girls in STEM fields and help adults support girls in their STEM interests.
-Tech Savvy has been an immensely successful program that has taken place in Buffalo, New York, for eight years, and was founded by chemical and biomedical engineer, Tamara Brown and members of the AAUW Buffalo (NY) Branch.
+Tech Savvy is a daylong science, technology, engineering, and math (STEM) career conference designed to develop the interest of middle school girls in STEM fields and help adults support girls’ STEM interests.
+Tech Savvy was founded in Buffalo, New York, in 2006 by chemical and biomedical engineer Tamara Brown and members of the AAUW Buffalo (NY) Branch.

 What makes Tech Savvy unique?

-- Based in AAUW research, Why So Few?
+- The conference is grounded in AAUW research reports Why So Few?
 Women in Science, Technology, Engineering, and Mathematics and Solving the Equation: The Variables for Women’s Success in Engineering and Computing.

-- Networking opportunities and building community for volunteers
+- It opens up networking opportunities and builds community for volunteers.

 - College or university campus: AAUW college/university (C/U) partner member institution agrees to serve as the Tech Savvy site